-In conducting our audit we have complied with the independence requirements of the Corporations Act 2001.
-We have given to the directors of the company a written Auditor's Independence Declaration, a copy of which is included in the directors' report.
+In conducting our audit we have complied with the independence requirements of the Corporations Act 2001, other than as outlined in our written Auditor's Independence Declaration.
+We have given this declaration to the directors of the company, and a copy is included in the directors' report.